siberianfox/g2wiki/Text-Mode.md

 For example type $q to list all axis groups.
 The list of uber-groups can be seen by asking for the system help screen using $h.

+In JSON mode these groups will return 1 or more {r:} responses with one group in each response.
+This is not the correct way for G2 to handle this command.
+For example, a {q:n} should return a parent {q:} object with the groups as children.
+We plan to correct this in a future release.

 ## Displaying Settings and Groups
 When displaying or setting configs a '$' must be the first character of the line.
 Input is case insensitive.